 Parks and recreation facilities serve many essential functions.
 They build community and a sense of place.
-They provide opportunities for local residents to improve their health, potentially reducing health care costs.
-These facilities improve nearby property values and encourage tourism, new development, and investment.
-They provide an affordable source of recreation and preserve the environment.
+They provide an affordable source of recreation provide opportunities for people to improve their health.
+They improve property values and encourage investment, and bring myriad environmental benefits.